 Dance from Day to Night

-This past September, Edges of Ailey opened at the Whitney Museum of American Art and brought together over 80 artists for the first large-scale museum exhibition that celebrates the life, dances, influences, and enduring legacy of visionary artist and choreographer Alvin Ailey.
+This past September, Edges of Ailey opened at the Whitney Museum of American Art and brought together over 80 artists for the first large-scale museum exhibition that celebrates the life, dances, influences, and legacy of visionary artist and choreographer Alvin Ailey.

 Included in the exhibition is a series of costume designs and corresponding photographs and documentary slides of the 1977 Ailey II performance at the opening night of Studio 54.
 Antonio and Juan designed the costumes for this memorable event, and The Archives is honored that this iconic moment in visual culture was recorded, remembered, and contextualized within the broader view of Ailey’s enduring impact.